educarbr11/pxt-microbit/docs/courses/blocks-to-javascript/starter-blocks.md

 ## ~ hint

 Use your knowledge of blocks to learn JavaScript faster.
+APRENDENDO JS

 ## ~